hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 The reason that the `tssEncryptionKey` must be maintained long-term is that the public key must be known by other nodes before they can generate private shares for the node.
-If the `tssEncryptionKey` were to change, the node would not be able to participate in TSS signing until the next candidate roster is keyed and adopted.
+If the `tssEncryptionKey` were to change, the node would not be able to participate in TSS signing or re-keying until the next candidate roster is keyed and adopted.

-To minimize the number of node operator touch points, the life-cycle of the `tssEncryptionKey` should be automated.
+To minimize the number of node operator touch points, the life-cycle of the `tssEncryptionKey` will be automated.

 ### Dependencies, Interactions, and Implications